dkg/PGPy2/docs/source/examples/actions.rst

 Encrypting/Decrypting Messages With a Public Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Encryption using keys requires a public key, while decryption requires a private key.
-PGPy currently only supports asymmetric encryption/decryption using RSA::
+PGPy2 currently only supports asymmetric encryption/decryption using RSA::

     # this returns a new PGPMessage that contains an encrypted form of the